avikadam/case_studies/k8s/architecture.md

   type: LoadBalancer
 ```
 #### 💡 Analogy:
-<i>Like placing your business on Google Maps – open to the public via a real IP.
+_Like placing your business on Google Maps – open to the public via a real IP._

 ---